jecs-imperial/concur/README.md

     const concur = require('concur-algorithm'),    ///
           { generateOperations, transformContent } = concur;

 Not all the functionality required to implement the algorithm is exported by the package.
-If you want to implement the algorithm fully, the only place to start is the example.
+If you want to see a full albeit basic implementation, the only place to start is the example.

 ## Running the tests